 Interesting to see: Inside the church, you’ll notice a collection of interesting metal lamps.
 These are all offers left here by different people and Catalan organizations.

 On the left side, closest to the altar, you can find a lamp that has been left by the football club FC Barcelona.

 Montserrat Monastery is home to one of the oldest boys’ choirs in Europe, Escolania de Montserrat.
 Its origins go back as far as the 13-14th centuries…

-The famous boys’ choir sings in the church of Montserrat Monastery every day (except school holidays) at 1 pm and at 6.45 pm.
-On Sundays, there is also a short performance at noon.
+The famous boys’ choir sings in the church of Montserrat Monastery every day (except school holidays) at 1 pm and 7.10 pm.
+On some days, there are some extra performances, but sometimes, the choir doesn’t sing at all.
 You can find more information and schedule here.

 Below, you can see a video of the choir’s performance.
 To some people, it’s the highlight of their visit to Montserrat Monastery, while others prefer to spend their time hiking and exploring the area.
 So it’s up to you to decide if it’s worth it for you.

 If you have plenty of time in Montserrat and you like art museums, you may want to visit the Museum of Montserrat as well.
 It has a nice collection of Catalan art, but also a collection of archaeological finds of the Ancient World and Middle East (Ancient Persia, Mesopotamia, Egypt), and some masterpieces including paintings by Caravaggio, Picasso, Dali, and other famous painters.

 Because the monastery was destroyed in the 19th century, the biggest part of the museum’s collection has been privately donated or recently acquired.
 The exposition of the museum is nice, but it has nothing to do with the monastery itself.

 Good to know: The museum is air-conditioned, making it a great place to escape the heat if visiting Montserrat in the hot summer months.